 John 14:26 “But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you.

 The apostle Paul wrote on self-discipline.

-It is about having that plan.
+2 Thessalonians 3:11 ”For we hear that some among you are leading an undisciplined life, doing no work at all, but acting like busybodies.”
+It is about having a plan.
 That plan is rooted in our purpose.
 Our purpose is connected to YHVH’s purpose, or it should be.
 That is what finding meaning is all about.

 1 Corinthians 9:27

 but I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified.
 We have seen before that YHVH has given us His Spirit in order to teach us all things.

 For Elohim has not given us a spirit of timidity but of power and love and discipline.

 To live a set-apart life, we need self-control and self-discipline.
 We have learned that self-discipline and self-control are closely related.
 Self-discipline is the habit and self-control of the good choices we make to realize this plan in our lives.